Lack of art inspiration can seem like a huge obstacle for creative people, so today we’re sharing tips on how to get inspired and back to work!

 When you explore other people’s work remember to go as broad as possible.
 Unlike reading and traditional research, exploring different pieces of visual art doesn’t necessarily take up much time or even mental effort.
 Let yourself be overwhelmed by influences: it can be anything from classic still life painting to conceptual art, and even your kids’ watercolor paintings!

 Portfolio platforms like Dribbble and Behance can also be amazing places to find art inspiration.
 You can try searching for anything that’s on your mind, whether it’s a subject matter, design industry, or type of project and you’re guaranteed to find numerous examples of amazing creative work.

 Of course, you can find plenty of great digital art online, but if you can spare the time, I also recommend visiting your favorite gallery or museum.
-There’s something about seeing paintings and sculptures in this particular environment that urges you to become more thoughtful about the piece of work in front of you.
+There’s something about seeing sculptures, paintings and drawings in this particular environment that urges you to become more thoughtful about the piece of work in front of you.

 Illustration Art By Aykut Aydoğdu via Pinterest

 Remember, you’re neither the first nor last person in search of art inspiration.
 The internet is a great place to find heaps of information, including tips on what to do if you’re drained for creative ideas.
 On the other hand, reading about the experience of other artists, what inspires them, what their challenges are can also illuminate the solution to your creative barrier.
 Here are some cool blogs you can check out: